ilhammhdd/sprout-digital-labs-backend/README.md

 gotext use the message itself as the translation ID

 ### Adding new message
-1. add it in `const` inside [message.go](server/internal/pkg/message/message.go)
+1. add it in `const` inside [message.go](internal/pkg/message/message.go)
-1. add a case to translate it in [translate.go](server/internal/pkg/message/translate/translate.go)
+1. add a case to translate it in [translate.go](internal/pkg/message/translate/translate.go)
 > this is necessary because gotext will only generate `out.gotext.json` for a direct call to message.Printer.Printf(), Fprintf() and Sprintf(), and `Localization.Translate` did it for us
-1. go to `server` directory
 1. run: `./script/generate-translation.sh`
 1. run: `./script/cp-generated-translation.sh`
-1. for each language tag directory in `./server/internal/pkg/translation/locales`, do:
+1. for each language tag directory in `./internal/pkg/translation/locales`, do:
     1. open `messages.gotext.json`
     1. fill every empty value of `translation` key
     1. for handling plural translation fill `translation` like below: